 Current Status of Funding Programs:

-- For FALL 2018: all Workforce Education programs are accepting applications
+- For WINTER 2019: Workforce Education programs are accepting applications.

 Step 1: Determine if Workforce Education might be a good option for you